 This is a team skill and with only one entry submission per team.
-The competition task will be released at 9.00 am on the 21st April with entries being submitted electronically to: RSI@fanuc.co.uk by 5.00 pm on the 22nd
+The competition task will be released at 9.00 am the first day with entries being submitted electronically to: RSI@fanuc.co.uk by 5.00 pm on the same day.
+Links will be sent out in advance of the submission deadline for you to upload your entry to the FANUC site.

-National Qualifier Stage:
+National Qualifier Stage Structure:

-This task will build on the skills gained in the passive stage and translate them into programming in real world, using FANUC robots, during one of our day long Qualifier stages being held at our offices in Coventry.
+This task will build on the skills gained in the entry stage and translate them into programming in real world, using FANUC robots, during one of our day long Qualifier stages being held around the country.